collinzhu/echarts-/src/data/graphIdeas.md

 - Count of hits for each smart rule? (bar)
 - Amount of inbound spam messages over a time period (heatmap/line)
 - Overlap for white and black lists

+### Pradyun
+- Inbound/outbound message counts at a specific period (bar)
+- Smart rules filtered by type, plotted against time (line?)
+- Count of hits for each smart rule? (bar)

+### Jason
+- top targets for spam/threat
+- policy usage

+### Haotian
+- Count of hits for each smart rule? (bar)
+- Amount of inbound spam messages over a time period (heatmap/line)